cos-archives/osfr/README.md

 >7      5ctke     backup.png        1 2014/02/18 02:21 PM     16 KB
 >8      5ctke    asdfasd.csv        1 2014/02/11 04:17 PM 397 bytes
 ```
-Assign the project id to a variable for the next function call:
+Select the file line you want and store it
 ```
 file_info <- files[8,]
 >  project_id   file_name versions       date_modified      size
 >8      5ctke asdfasd.csv        1 2014/02/11 04:17 PM 397 bytes
 ```
-### read a file
-Read a file into R from the file_info
+### read a file into R from the file_info

-**NOTE** this method of reading is mutable and will read the most recent version of a file.
+**NOTE** this method of reading is mutable and will read the *most recent version* of a file.
+If you want a specific version see below
 ```
 dat <- read.osf(file_info)